andrewkshim/react-animatronics/README.md

 withAnimatronics(() => Array|Object): (ReactComponent) => (ReactComponent)
 ```

-This is a big section with lots of subsections, so it gets its own table of
-contents:

 `withAnimatronics` is a function that takes a single, function argument.
 It
 returns a function that is a higher-order component.
 The higher-order component
 returns a final component that is an **animatronics component**.